ChristofSeiler/ChristofSeiler.github.io/stats205.md

 [Homework 1](Homework1/Homework1.html)  | April 7th at 1:30 pm  | [Solution 1](Homework1/Solution1.html)
 [Homework 2](Homework2/Homework2.html)  | April 15th at 1:30 pm |
 [Homework 3](Homework3/Homework3.html)  | April 25th at 1:30 pm |

+## Late Homework Policy

+* We will deduct 20% from maximum scores for each late day
+* Each student can hand in **one** homework late (within two days after the deadline)
+* Please contact me in case of emergencies